 Owners may elect to have set-asides that are lower than the amount allowed by the minimum set-aside.
 This could be for LIHTC or for other program reasons.
 For instance, an owner of a 40-60 project could have agreed to have 50% units for favorable consideration during the LIHTC application process or because they have brought HOME Funds or section 8 into the development mix of the property.
 Noncompliance with set-asides elected for LIHTC reasons will be monitored by RIHousing and noncompliance could result in adverse consequences other than loss of tax credits for an owner.
 Other program set-asides are monitored separately, and consequences vary by program.
-Important note: properties that had LURAs registered prior to March of 2018 do not have the Income Averaging option Set asides for more recent Income Averaging properties where the set aside designations are part of the minimum set-aside are a matter of federal concern and may affect tax credits compliance.
+Important note: properties that had LURAs registered prior to March of 2018 do not have the Average Income Test set aside option.
+For more recent Average Income Test properties where the designations are part of the minimum set-aside are a matter of federal concern and may affect tax credits compliance.